mariebexte/E3_Selector/README.md

 ![Project Architecture](/images/project-architecture.png)

-## Visualizations & how to use the application
+## Visualizations and how to use the application
 1. **Assessing basic information**

 Collection of some hard constraints regarding the user, according to which the full course set will be filtered.